Peanut Butter Oreo Ice Cream for Ninja Creami

 While I already have a peanut butter protein ice cream recipe and it’s easy enough to add Oreos to it, I decided I wanted to tweak the recipe slightly and create a version specific to Peanut Butter-Oreo with an even stronger Peanut Butter flair while still being filled with protein and as low-calorie as I can make it.

 Want some other delicious Ninja Creami recipes?
-Try my Chocolate-Peanut Butter Swirl Ice Cream or my Apple Cinnamon Protein Ice Cream.
+Try my Chocolate-Peanut Butter Swirl Ice Cream, my Apple Cinnamon Protein Ice Cream, or my Mint Chocolate Chip Ninja Creami.

 To make my Oreo Peanut Butter Protein Ice Cream, you need the following:

-Zero-Calorie Brown Sugar Substitute – You can also use regular brown sugar or any sugar substitute you prefer.
+Zero-Calorie Brown Sugar Substitute – Alternatively, you can use regular brown sugar or any other sugar substitute you prefer.
 The caramel flavors of brown sugar complement the peanut butter flavor well.

 How to Make Peanut Butter Oreo Protein Ice Cream